 To republish the full texts of the individual publications in connection with the electronic thesis, please send the final accepted manuscript versions of the articles (Final Accepted Manuscript, Author Accepted Manuscript) as PDF files by email to [email protected]

 It is recommended not to publish in connection with the electronic thesis:

-- Submitted manuscripts or manuscripts in peer-review -process
+- Submitted manuscripts or manuscripts in peer review process

 - Unpublished essays in case the content of the essays will be later submitted e.g. to a journal

-For further assistance concerning electronic publication of your dissertation, please contact [email protected]
+Instructions for electronic publishing (PDF)For further assistance concerning electronic publication and archiving of your thesis, please contact [email protected]